ajspurr/medical_cost_prediction/README.md

 </p>

 ## Relationship Between Numerical and Categorical Variables
 I used Correlation Ratio to measure the association between numerical and categorical variables (again, credit to Shaked Zychlinski).
 The only noteworthy correlation is between smoking status and charges, which we already discussed above.
-The correlation between the new variable 'BMI >= 30' and the BMI variable makes sense, and increases my confidence that Correlatio Ratio works!
+The correlation between the new variable 'BMI >= 30' and the BMI variable makes sense, and increases my confidence that Correlation Ratio works!

 <p align="center"><img src="/output/eda/corr_ratio_cat_num_variables.png" width="600"/></p>